 Concurrent forces.
-Concurrent forces are concentrated forces having a common point of application, i.e. same vector origin (Hibbeler, 2010).
-For a solid modeled as particle, this common origin represents indeed the particle itself.
-Despite that sometimes the visualization of the drawn forces on a body modeled as particle shows the contrary, one might slide the forces along their lines of actions until they intersect at the same origin; this will not change the effect of those forces on the particle.
+Concurrent forces are forces that are exerted at a common point, so they have the same vector origin (Hibbeler, 2010).
+For a solid modeled as a particle, this common origin is the particle itself.
+Note that drawings of forces exerted on a body modeled as a particle may show the forces as having different origins, you can slide the forces along their lines of actions until they all have the same origin, which will not modify how the forces affect the particle.